lekhani/Newsdata/README.md

 None reported.

 **Future Plans**
-Include more reports and will have web interface for pulling reports.
+It will have web interface for pulling reports.
+Also new reports will be added.

 **Contribution Guidelines**